UPDATE: This how to write a business plan post was originally published on 4 April 2019 and updated on 14 January 2021.

 Learning how to how to make a business plan doesn’t have to be stressful.
 In fact, it can be done in five simple steps.

 Editor’s note: No business is complete without a website.
-Build a professional site quickly with GoDaddy’s WordPress Websites.
-It’s effortless from start to finish.
+Build a professional site quickly with GoDaddy’s Managed WordPress.
+It’s all the fun of WordPress without the upkeep.